-A remastered port of Ultima 4 for the Commodore 64, boasting enhanced graphics, improved art, and numerous bugfixes.
+A remastered version of Ultima 4 for the Commodore 64, boasting enhanced graphics, improved art, and numerous bugfixes.

-A vastly improved version of Ultima 4 for the Commodore 64, Ultima 4 Remastered features improved graphics, enhanced art during cutscenes and the character creation sequence, and numerous bugfixes.
+A vastly improved version of Ultima 4 for the Commodore 64, Ultima 4 Remastered features improved graphics, enhanced art during cutscenes and the character creation sequence, and numerous bugfixes, including some that have been adapted from the patches hosted here for the PC version of the game.

 This project began life as Ultima 4 Gold, the primary feature of which was a rewritten loader for the game that ostensibly supported larger hard drive capacities.
 However, after finding that the loader from that release was…not particularly functional, MagerValp took it upon himself to rewrite and improve upon his original work.

-The result is Ultima 4 Remastered, which also includes numerous bugfixes…including some that have been adapted from the patches hosted here for the PC version of the game.
+The result is Ultima 4 Remastered.
 In all, MagerValp estimates that around 90% of the bugs in the original C64 version of Ultima 4 have been eliminated in his version.
 Dialogue paths — along with numerous typos — have also been corrected and adjusted; you can check out his work on the game’s dialogue in this GitHub repository.

 Equally exciting was his enlistment of Vanja ‘Mermaid’ Utne to redo the art for the game’s cutscenes, including the character creation sequence.
 Her work thereupon is nothing short of awe-inspiring: